 - NFIP Required Language in a Community's Subdivision and Site Plan Review Regulations - This document contains the minimum NFIP regulations that a community must adopt into their subdivision and site plan review regulations in order to participate in the NFIP.

-- The NH State Building Code (effective April 1, 2010) references the International Building Code 2009 and International Residential Code 2009, which both include NFIP requirements.
-FEMA has a list of Building Code Resources that provide information concerning the flood resistant provisions of the 2009 International Code Series®, highlights of American Society of Civil Engineers (ASCE) 24-05, and the National Flood Insurance Program (NFIP) requirements.
+- The NH State Building Code (effective September 15, 2019) references the International Building Code 2015 and International Residential Code 2015, which both include requirements for development occurring in Special Flood Hazard Areas, some of which exceed minimum NFIP requirements.
+OSI’s fact sheet summarizes some of the key changes that now apply.
+FEMA has a list of Building Code Resources that provide information concerning the flood resistant provisions of the 2015 International Code Series®, highlights of American Society of Civil Engineers (ASCE) 24-14, and the National Flood Insurance Program (NFIP) requirements.

 - Federal Executive Order 11988 - This federal order requires federal agencies to avoid, to the extent possible, the long and short-term adverse impacts associated with the occupancy and modification of floodplains and to avoid direct and indirect support of floodplain development wherever there is a practicable alternative.
 Includes guidelines that address an eight-step process that agencies should carry out as part of their decision-making on projects that have potential impacts to or within the floodplain.